Study in Norway

 Why choose UiB?

 In 2016 the University of Bergen received an award for Excellent International Student Satisfaction, based on almost 16,000 reviews from international students.
-This is only handed to universities with an avarage rating of 9.0 or higher, the top score being 10.
+This is only awarded to universities with an average rating of 9.0 or higher, on a scale up to 10.

 - Johannes from Germany was looking for an attractive city with good life quality and found UiB and Bergen.

-- Nelson from Nigeria was captured by Norway's lovely nature and small cities
+- Nelson from Nigeria was capivated by Norway's lovely nature and small cities

 What can you study at UiB?

-We have around 25 two year master's programmes taught in English within the fields of humanities and aesthetic studies, medicine, natural sciences and technical subjects, social sciences and psychology.
+We have roughly 25 two-year master's programmes taught in English within the fields of humanities and aesthetic studies, medicine, natural sciences and technical subjects, social sciences and psychology, as well as fine art, music and design.
 Here are five reasons for starting your master's at UiB.

 High English language proficiency

-Students from outside of Scandinavia, who are considering studying in Norway, may worry that the language barrier is going to cause difficulties.
-However, Norwegians in general have high English language proficiency, and learn English in school from the age of six.
-This means that most Norwegians are fluent speakers of English.
+Students from outside Scandinavia who are considering studying in Norway may be concerned that there will be a language barrier.
+However, Norwegians generally have high English language proficiency, and learn English in school from the age of six.
+In fact, most Norwegians are fluent speakers of English.